evert/wedding/travel-info.md

 ----

 Since Nijega is so super tiny, we would not recommend trying to stay there.
 It's too depressing!
 However, we suggest staying in the nearby [Groningen](https://en.wikipedia.org/wiki/Groningen).
 A young vibrant city guarenteed to give you a true Dutch experience!
 We will also plan some activities in the days leading up to the wedding.
-Keep in mind to search for something closer to the city centre or in the neighbourhood, Binnenstad.
+Keep in mind to search for something closer to the city centre, locally referred to as Binnenstad.

 Here are some links to help you search for accommodation: